Welcome to Keveral FarmWelcome to Keveral FarmWelcome to Keveral FarmWelcome to Keveral Farm

 Many of us are self-employed, and work off the farm as well as on the farm.

 We can rent areas of the farm in order to pursue our own projects and businesses.
-This includes outdoor plots and polytunnels for veg and fruit (for personal consumption and for sale through the weekly veg boxes); workshop spaces for tool storage or crafts (there are no crafts currently happening, but in the past these have included metal-work, pottery, stone-carving and woodwork); plus campsite, orchard and woodland.
+This includes outdoor plots and polytunnels for veg and fruit (for personal consumption and for sale through the weekly veg boxes); workshop spaces for tool storage or crafts (currently just woodwork); plus campsite, orchard and woodland.

-Other members do other paid work in the local area, such as building, footpaths, and hair-wraps for tourists.
+Other members do other paid work in the local area, such as building, care work, hospitality, footpaths, and hair-wraps for tourists.

 Not everyone works on the land.